-Our trip then takes us to the incredible Mundari tribes, herders who literally live in the wild in symbiosis with their cattle.
-They are unmistakable by the fact that they cover their whole body in chalk-like makeup, making them look like ghosts.
-After visiting the Mundari, we will visit of the Dinka, which are a majority in South Sudan and nicknamed the tallest people in the world.
-The Dinka’s contribution to the struggle for independence was enormous, and here too we will spend a day mingling with them and truly seeing what their life is like.
+You’ll journey with us to the incredible Mundari tribes – herders who literally live in the wild in symbiosis with their cattle.
+They are unmistakable as they cover their whole body in chalk-like makeup, making them appear as ghosts.
+We will then join the Dinkas, who are known for being the tallest people in the world.
+The Dinkas contribution to the struggle for independence was enormous, and here too we will spend a day mingling with them and truly seeing what their life is like.

-This year for the first time, this tour extends even deeper into South Sudan this time, with Group B taking you to Latuko and Boya tribes camp.
+This year for the first time, our tour extends further deeper into South Sudan, with our Group B option taking you to Latuko and Boya tribes camp.
 While the Dinkas and Mundaris are cattle herders living in the plains, Latuko and Boyas have radically different lifestyle, living in the mountains.

-YPT’s South Sudan tour follows directly from our tour of Sudan and both can be combine in our Whole of the Sudans Combo tour, with a Darfur prequel extension in the making!
+YPT’s South Sudan tour follows directly from our tour of Sudan and both can be combine in our Sudan & South Sudan Combo Tour.
+Make the most out of your visit to Africa and combine all tours!

 Only 12 spots are available on this tour according for logistical and infrastructural reasons.
 Make sure not to be left out!
 Book now!